-The sentencing phase of a criminal case is often very tense because the proceeding determines the fate of the person convicted of the crime.
+The sentencing phase of a criminal case is often very tense because it determines the fate of the person convicted of the crime.

 Anyone who is facing the sentencing phase of a case should remember that there are specific points that the judge will consider.
 These can vary depending on the circumstances.